isa5456/isa5456.github.io/_pages/outreach.md

 ## 2026
+- **Science communication at CLAUQSI.**
+  Participation in a mathematics outreach video.
+[Watch the video on YouTube](https://www.youtube.com/watch?v=J4T0-ZlE2tw).

+- **Collaboration with the ICMAT Scientific Culture Unit.**
+  Participation in science communication activities for social media, aimed at bringing mathematics and mathematical research to a broader audience.
+[See ICMAT's outreach content on TikTok](https://www.tiktok.com/@icmates).

-- **Yoshiko Ogata: pioneering work in the mathematical theory of quantum spin systems.** Celebrating Women in Mathematics in Madrid, Complutense University of Madrid, May 2026.
+- **Yoshiko Ogata: pioneering work in the mathematical theory of quantum spin systems.**
+  *Celebrating Women in Mathematics in Madrid*, Complutense University of Madrid, May 2026.

 ## 2025